jvargas714/bridge_crossing/doc/README.txt

     to the team.

 Program Description:
-    The program expects one argument and that is the path to the crossing configuration file.
-If the file cannot be found or fails to be opened for processing the program will exit.

     From the program entry point (./src/main.cpp) the BridgeCrossingProcessor class takes in the fileName.
 To begin processing of this file simply call BridgeCrossingProcessor::processCrossings.